Recently Viewed Topics

 This will cause users local to the domain to authenticate as themselves, even though they are not physically local on the particular server.
 Without doing this, all remote users, even real users in the domain, will authenticate as a guest and will likely not have enough credentials to perform a remote audit.

-When performing authenticated scans against Windows XP or 2003 systems, there are several configuration options that must be enabled:
+When performing authenticated scans against Windows XP systems, there are several configuration options that must be enabled:

 - The WMI service must be enabled on the target.

 - The Remote Registry service must be enabled on the target.